keboola/developers-docs/cli/commands/remote/create/branch/index.md

 : Name of the branch to be created

 `--output-json <string>`
-: Output as JSON file
+: Output as a JSON file

 [Global Options](/cli/commands/#global-options)